ozlemsalehi/cmpe150/Lab/Lab9/README.md

 |1234 |4321 |
 |68436 |63486|

-#### P7) toUpper (Lab5.2)
+#### P7) toUpper (Lab 5.2)

-Write a function named toUpper whichtakes a char as input, and returns theupper case version of the character ifit is a lower case letter.
-Otherwise itshould return the same character.
+Write a function named toUpper which takes a char as input, and returns the upper case version of the character if it is a lower case letter.
+Otherwise it should return the same character.

-Then write a program which reads a wordfrom the user, and prints it withupper case characters.
-Assume valid wordswill be given.
+Then write a program which reads a word from the user until user hits enter, and prints it with upper case characters.
+Assume valid words will be given.

 |INPUT|OUTPUT|
 |------|-----|